kevinding0218/InterviewDocuments/Q and A/Algo/Frequent.md

 #### MaxHeap/PriorityQueue
 - condition check when input is empty or input size less or equals than K
 - define a Point class for better comparing
-- Define a MaxHeap by using custom comparator (asking for Kth smaller
+- Define a MaxHeap by using custom comparator
+	- asking for Kth smallest we use MaxHeap, so that top of MaxHeap stores the max element and all its children nodes stores e
+	- asking for Kth largest use MinHeap
+-
 ### [827.
 Making a Large Island(Hard)](https://leetcode.com/problems/making-a-large-island/)
 ### [349.
 Intersection of Two Arrays(Easy)](https://leetcode.com/problems/intersection-of-two-arrays/)
 ### read-n-characters-given-read4